danielnflam/Deep-Learning-Models-for-bone-suppression-in-chest-radiographs/README.md

  # How to run the software using the pre-trained model for evaluation and/or testing:
  The pre-trained model is in the root directory, called "trained_network.tar".
 It is trained on 256x256 PNG images.
  This tar file is a dictionary containing the model state-dict, optimiser state-dict, and scheduler state-dict, the number of epochs completed and the number of real image-pairs shown to train the model.
- For the analysis script, GPU code is NOT tested.

  1) Input your desired dataset into datasets.py

 Then:

  2) Run analysis_script.ipynb on jupyter notebook or jupyter lab